Scheduling a SQL script, using Apache Airflow, with an example

 Hope this gives you an understanding of how to schedule SQL scripts in Airflow and how to use templating.
 If you have any questions or comments, please let me know below.

-Land your dream Data Engineering job!
+Land your dream Data Engineering job with my free book!

-Learning data engineer can be a long and rough road, but it doesn't have to be!
+Learning to be a data engineer can be a long and rough road, but it doesn't have to be!

 Join now and get started on your data engineering journey!